gne-ldh/Quadsquad/README.md

 c. opencv

-this will monitor incoming and outgoing traffic using sensors and update available parking space accorsingly.
+this will monitor incoming and outgoing traffic using sensors and update available parking space accordingly.